LudwigCRON/undulate/doc/README.md

 ### Register Bricks

+This section present the available bricks inside the register context.

-[explain it is assumed that register description is not mixed with signal description]
+It is assummed that register description and signals description do not serve the same purpose.
+Therefore, register description shall not be mixed with signal description.

+Dedicated methods are applied to transform a human textual representation of register into a waveform for rendering engines.

 #### List of bricks
 > *For the sake of completeness, the list of bricks are given in this section.
 However, the end-user do not have to deal with them*